jiakai-lian/LumberjackLogger/README.md

 A CocoaLumberjack helper class set to simplify the usage of [CocoaLumberjack](https://github.com/CocoaLumberjack/CocoaLumberjack).

-**#No initialization code needed.**
+##**No initialization code needed.**

-Just add this pod into your pod file,and all done.
+Just add this pod into your pod file,and that's all you need to do.

 All you need to do is importing the **LumberjackLogger.h** at the prefix header file, you should able to use all the following log levels in your code.